lacchain/LACChain-contracts/docs/functional/chainOfTrust.md

 <img src="../img/CoT.png" width="1100">

-In the following diagram different groups are added in the same level, this shows how different entities endorses trust at different levels.
+In the following diagram different groups are added at the same level, this shows how different entities endorse trust at different levels.

 <img src="../img/CoT-levels-groups.png" width="1100">